 Reports an error to UFT One

-Makes calls to another library (to show a message box, write custom log, and so on)
+Makes calls to another library (for example, to show a message box or write a custom log)

 Define custom Test Run methods if you are overriding existing methods of the existing test object, or if you are extending the existing test object by adding new methods.